Liberal Democrat

 If there are communities in the country which are struggling, you have to make sure that they are not being denied access in society because of their race, ethnicity or gender.
 That requires a strong and effective civil rights enforcement system.
 Beyond that, there must be mechanisms to ensure they have educational and job training opportunities so that they can be successful on their own.

-PBS: Video: NewsHour: Paul Solman Interviewing William Darity on a Government Jobs Program
+PBS NewsHour: Paul Solman Interviewing William Darity On a Government Jobs Program

 Economist William Darity is saying that "since we could borrow over a trillion-dollars for the 2008 TARP bailouts and the auto bailouts that we could afford to borrow the same amount of money for a new Federal jobs guarantee".
 The problem is that we can't afford either and just because borrowing a trillion dollars is a bad policy for one reason doesn't mean it would be a good policy for another reason.
 You are still talking about putting an additional trillion-dollars on the national debt, that is all debt financed, and increasing the Federal budget by 37.5 percent .